-In an interview with the student newspaper, La Vie, I was asked how I wanted to be treated by the students.
+In an interview with the student newspaper, La Vie Collegienne, I was asked how I wanted to be treated by the students.
 I just said that I wanted students to know that I was “approachable” and I hoped they would say hello when they saw me on campus.
 I never imagined that every student reads La Vie.
 My advice to you is this: Never say something to La Vie that you do not want students to take to heart.
 Every student now says hello to me wherever I go.
 Of course, this is great for me and I would never want it otherwise.

-One Saturday morning, Dorry and I were in Mund having breakfast and a student athlete came up to me, shook my hand, looked me straight in the eye, and pretty seriously said, “President Thayne, how are you doing?
+One Saturday morning, Dorry and I were in Mund having breakfast and a student-athlete came up to me, shook my hand, looked me straight in the eye, and pretty seriously said, “President Thayne, how are you doing?
 How have your first weeks been going?”
-I thought to myself – how great is this?
+I thought to myself—how great is this?
 He is welcoming me to HIS college.
 This student does not simply go to LVC; it is, literally, HIS college.
-Our students “own” the college in ways that are not true at other colleges.
-They are shaping their experience and the evolution of the college…and they know it.
+Our students “own” the College in ways that are not true at other colleges.
+They are shaping their experience and the evolution of the College…and they know it.

 I absolutely love our students.
 They are talented, charming, open, modest, and industrious.
 I see a lot of leadership on campus.
-The Unity March held this week was another example of students taking the lead and shaping their experience with the support of the Student Affairs staff, faculty and others.
-Tomorrow we have the Revolution Music and Business Conference.
+The Unity March held this week was another example of students taking the lead and shaping their experience with the support of the student affairs staff, faculty and others.
+Tomorrow, we have the Revolution Music and Business Conference.

 I could give many examples of student work that has greatly impressed me.
 Dorry and I had 50 members of the cast of "Into the Woods" at Kreiderheim.
-There was one faculty member, Kevin Pry.
+There was one faculty member, Dr. Kevin Pry.
 That’s it.
 They did the rest themselves.

-Goals and Priorities for FY2013
+Goals and Priorities for Fiscal Year 2013

 What are my goals and priorities for the year?

 • Assessment and Middle States.
 No evening would be complete without mentioning assessment.
-We are working diligently and intensively to make every effort to have our warning status lifted by the Middle States Commission on Higher education.
+We are working diligently and intensively to make every effort to have our warning status lifted by the Middle States Commission on Higher Education.
 But a dinner at the Hotel Hershey is not the venue to go into any detail.
 Please know that our faculty and academic and student affairs staffs in particular have been energetic in their efforts to get our assessment practices in line with best-in-class programs.
-We have two years to complete this process but we are aiming to complete it in one year and have the warning lifted.
+We have two years to complete this process, but we are aiming to complete it in one year and have the warning lifted.

 • Achieving Enrollment Goals.
 Bill Brown and his staff have redoubled their efforts to attract the 500 new undergraduate students we will greet on campus next August.
-We fell short on our incoming class this year and the Enrollment division’s response to this shortfall has been to target our approach to new students with even greater precision and personalization, to involve faculty departments and communications efforts more extensively, and to cast a wider net geographically.
+We fell short on our incoming class this year and the enrollment division’s response to this shortfall has been to target our approach to new students with even greater precision and personalization, to involve faculty departments and communications efforts more extensively, and to cast a wider net geographically.
 LVC will be successful in enrollment as we continue to refine our marketing and our personal outreach to those students whose academic interests and co-curricular interests match our offerings.
-To date, we are at an all-time high in applications received, over 30% ahead of last year and 5% ahead of the previous record year!
+To date, we are at an all-time high in applications received, more than 30% ahead of last year and 5% ahead of the previous record year!
 Our offers of admission are up 98% from last year and also at an all-time high.
 Our processing and decision-making has accelerated, a key advantage in getting offers out the door.
-As we look to the future, Inquiries are up 110% and we are looking to develop an international student market.
+As we look to the future, inquiries are up 110% and we are looking to develop an international student market.